 Helena from Orphan Black is constantly snacking on sweets.
 She even pours extra sugar onto her jello.

-Gus in Psyche who has a habit on eating chocolates.
+Gus in Psych who has a habit on eating chocolates.

 Victorious: Feed her candy and Cat is putty in your hands.
 Considerably less so, but definitely still there, in Sam & Cat.

 Michelle Tanner in Full House.
 She was easy to bribe with sweets (DJ using a cookie to trick her into peeking into a bag, Stephanie giving her a box of cookies to apologize for calling her a baby) and was a fiend for ice cream (during a neat-freak phase, she was appalled when Danny turned into a slob but was happy to eat ice cream straight from the carton alongside him).
 One episode had her hiding a huge piece of leftover birthday cake under her bed to eat after the guys put her to bed.
 Hell, according to Danny her first word was "cookie".
 This had a bit less emphasis in later seasons, though.

 Bobby and Cindy Brady on The Brady Bunch loved any kind of desserts, but ice cream most of all.

 The Beatles' "Savoy Truffle" was George Harrison's ode to Eric Clapton's notorious jones for sucrose (with a darker subtext, if you're aware that heroin addicts often seem to prefer sweets to real food).
 A bit sadistic, regardless: think of the bridge ("You might not feel it now...")
 BTW "Good News" is an English brand of chocolates; think Whitman or Russell Stover for an American equivalent.